Amrit828/candy-blog/readme.md

 This repository is for the starter and the final code of the candy blog project from the html crash course series

-### Go to the desired branch and download the code remove the readme.md file after you download the code
+### Go to the desired branch and download the code and remove the readme.md file after you download the code